 The 8th digit of the Vehicle Identification Number (VIN) shows the code letter or number that identifies the vehicle's engine.
 The VIN is at the top left of the instrument panel.
-See Vehicle Identification Number (VIN) on page 5-106.
+See Vehicle Identification Number (VIN) on page 6-109.

-If the vehicle has the 5.3L V8 engine (VIN Code 4) and the N15 flexible fuel option, you can use either unleaded gasoline or ethanol fuel containing up to 85% ethanol (E85).
-See Fuel on page 5-5.
-For the 5.3L V8 engine (VIN Code 4) without the N15 option and all other gasoline engines, use only the unleaded gasoline described under Gasoline Octane on page 5-6.
+If the vehicle has the 4.8L V8 engine (VIN Code A), the 5.3L V8 engine (VIN Code 4), or the 6.0L V8 engine (VIN Code G) and the N15 flexible fuel option, you can use either unleaded gasoline or ethanol fuel containing up to 85% ethanol (E85).
+See Fuel on page 6-5.
+For all other gasoline engines, use only the unleaded gasoline described under Gasoline Octane on page 6-6.

-Only vehicles that have the 5.3L V8 engine (VIN Code 4) and the N15 flexible fuel option can use 85% ethanol fuel (E85).
+Only vehicles that have the 4.8L V8 engine (VIN Code A), the 5.3L V8 engine (VIN Code 4) or the 6.0L V8 engine (VIN Code G) and the N15 flexible fuel option can use 85% ethanol fuel (E85).
 We encourage the use of E85 in vehicles that are designed to use it.
 The ethanol in E85 is a "renewable" fuel, meaning it is made from renewable sources such as corn and other crops.
 Many service stations will not have an 85% ethanol fuel (E85) pump available.
-The U. S. Department of Energy has an alternative fuels website (www.eere.energy.gov/afdc/infrastructure/locator.html) that can help you find E85 fuel.
+The U.S. Department of Energy has an alternative fuels website (www.eere.energy.gov/afdc/infrastructure/locator.html) that can help you find E85 fuel.
 Those stations that do have E85 should have a label indicating ethanol content.
 Do not use the fuel if the ethanol content is greater than 85%.